Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Bobbled blurbs.
 The biggest problems we see with blurbs are 1) too many characters and secondary characters when only the main character should be the emotional hook, 2) a description that’s more thematic than plot-driven (i.e., this book is about peace and love), 3) the author attempts to tell the whole story, including the ending, when he or she should use the blurb as a teaser instead.

 Appearance.
-The letter looks bad, smells, is printed on cheap paper or photocopied, etc. We also receive e-queries that are poorly formatted (all caps, colored and silly fonts, goofy pictures in the signature line) or that lose their formatting once they are sent.
+The letter is poorly formatted (all caps, colored and silly fonts, goofy pictures in the signature line) or loses its formatting once it’s emailed.
 TIP: Do yourself a favor and test your e-query to make sure it keeps its formatting by sending it to a bunch of your family members and friends to see what it looks like in their inboxes.
 Then you can send it to agents.

 The multiple personality bio.
 Often writers will inadvertently begin their bios in first person, but wind up in third.
 Be on the lookout for pronouns gone wild!
 Also, some bios will begin in present tense, but then end in past.
 And, as always, it helps to have a strong bio!
 Read more about bios: Building Publication Credits and No Publishing Credits?
 Get Publishing Credentials: How To Build Up Your Writing Bio Super Fast.